Evil Eighties: The Mysteries of Norah Lofts

 Recent Comments

+- Lucerys on This Week’s Watchmen Asks Riveting Questions 2 hours ago

+- JohnArkansawyer on “Whatever’s going on with you, I hope you figure it out” — Spider-Man: Homecoming 3 hours ago

-- mschiffe on The CW is Developing a Supergirl Spinoff: Superman & Lois 39 mins ago
+- jd on The CW is Developing a Supergirl Spinoff: Superman & Lois 4 hours ago

-- Lee Jones on Thanks to The Last Jedi, We Finally Know What “The Force Awakens” Means 41 mins ago

-- Kefka on Oathbringer Reread: Chapter One Hundred and Two 46 mins ago
+- Devin Smith on Announcing The Glass Immortals, a New Epic Fantasy Series from Brian McClellan 4 hours ago

+- SpaceCadet on Star Trek: The Next Generation Rewatch: “The Perfect Mate” 6 hours ago

-- mschiffe on The CW is Developing a Supergirl Spinoff: Superman & Lois 46 mins ago
+- David_Goldfarb on The CW is Developing a Supergirl Spinoff: Superman & Lois 6 hours ago

+- krad on Star Trek: The Next Generation Rewatch: “Data’s Day” 6 hours ago

+- capriole on SFF Horse Breeds: Attack of the Pony Brain 7 hours ago